 Lots of people love to have “a few beers”.
 It’s cheaper in most countries than it is in Sweden, but a beer, if you go to a club, it will cost you around 50 SEK.
 Most people don’t just have ONE beer.
 Say you go out “for a beer” every week, and you drink a modest amount of 3 beers, that’s 150 x 4… Equals at least 1800 SEK for something that you just went straight to the toilet and pissed out a few minutes later.

 [Change the name of it to “Travel fund” – and you’re all set to go!]

-Then, before you go home, you want to go for that “drunk fast-food” and get a burger or a kebab and lastly, you finish the evening taking a cab home.
-Well, unless you live within crawling-distance.
+Then, before you go home, you want to go for that “drunk fast food” and get a burger or a kebab, and lastly, you finish the evening by taking a cab home.
+Well, unless you live within crawling distance.

 THAT evening is going to cost you 40x240x50x100=430 SEK and that’s the CHEAP version!
-The more wine, beer and drunk-food you add to it, the closer you are to a flight ticket if you party at home or not party at all.
+The more wine, beer, and hangover-food you add to it, the closer you are to a flight ticket if you party at home or not party at all.

 If you go out partying once a week for a month, that’s 1720 SEK, if you go out twice a week, that’s 3440 SEK!